Society-In-Shadow/ExpressedRealms/documentation/architecture.md

 The frontend is built using Vue 3 and Vite.
 It primarily uses PrimeVue and Boostrap for styling and layout.

+See [Forms](./forms.md) for an overview of how we use forms in the application.

 Locally, it can be found at this address

 * [Front End / Web App](https://localhost/)

 ## Backend / Web API

-Backend is using .Net 8, using a combination of Use Cases for business logic, and repositories to consolidate common ef core operations.
+Backend is using .Net 10, using a combination of Use Cases for business logic, and repositories to consolidate common ef core operations.

 * Use Case Details can be found [here](/useCases.md)